-Ending TBTF means either substantially reducing the chances of failures (and hence bailouts) of TBTF firms or restructuring the financial system such that banks are no longer so large, important or interconnected that their failures cause widespread harm to the economy.
-Policymakers could make banks less likely to fail by requiring that they issue more financial resources to absorb losses.
+Ending TBTF means either substantially reducing the chances of failures (and hence bailouts) of TBTF firms or restructuring the financial system such that banks are no longer so large, important, or interconnected that their failures cause widespread harm to the economy.
+Policymakers could make banks less likely to fail by requiring that they issue more equity to absorb losses.
 Governments could also reduce the damage caused by failures by forcing banks to reorganize themselves such that their failures will be unlikely to spread to other firms.
-We do not think a mandate that the government cannot respond to large bank failures is credible, because tying policymakers' hands without addressing the underlying risks from TBTF firms could inflict widespread damage on the U.S. economy.
-Addressing the risks posed by large banks must be addressed before bailouts can be prevented.
+We do not think a mandate prohibiting bailouts is credible, because tying policymakers' hands without addressing the underlying risks from TBTF firms could inflict widespread damage on the U.S. economy.
+The risks posed by large banks must be addressed before bailouts can be prevented.